borisdev/dotfiles/README.md

 - avoids the complexity cost of making a symlink for each dotfile in your `$HOME` to your git repo
 - avoids the risk making your `$HOME` directory into a git repo
+- intuitive: run your `git commit` and `git push` commands directly from your `$HOME` repo after you edit your dotfiles

 # Steps to reproduce on my next laptop